kevinpt/opbasm/README.txt

 XST doesn't infer the most efficient partition for a 4Kx18 ROM on Spartan-6.
 The "`ROM_form_S6_4K_<date>.vhd`" template distributed with KCPSM6 uses only 4 BRAMs rather than 5 and may be a better option.

+It is not necessary to have an HDL template file present if you are using the generic ROM.

 ==Updating bit files==